giobel/giobel.github.io/_posts/2018-01-12-Dynamo-Python-Example.md

 - The method is available from Revit 2016 and it has not been modified since, this can be seen at the top of the page.
 - The class is LineLoad and it has 3 different ways to create a line load.
 We want to create a line load from a line so we pick the third one.
-- This class is part of the Autodesk.Revit.DB.Structure namespace so we need to be sure that we load it in the python script.
+- This class is part of the Autodesk.Revit.DB.Structure namespace so we need to load that in our python script.